Hefei-No-1-Game-Club/CoronaVirus-Diary/README.md

 Unfortunately, this is not available currently.
 We will add it when the official binary installer is available.

+## Sponsorship

+Please notice that this project was built with love by our club.

+If you think we have done a great job, **please consider support our work**.
+You can follow the Sponsor button at the top of the screen.
+WeChat Pay, AliPay, and Patreon are accepted.
+Anyway, thanks!

 ## Disclaimer

 The suggestions in this game may conflict with your local CDC suggestions, **PLEASE FOLLOW THEIR SUGGESTIONS WHEN THIS HAPPENS!**